HeyHemi-dev/boilerplate-react-api-tw-shadcn-ui/README.md

-# DevAcademy Boilerplate for Shadcn UI:
+# DevAcademy Boilerplate with Shadcn UI:

-## About DevAcademy Boilerplate: React with Express and Vite
+## About DevAcademy Boilerplate: React with Express, Vite

 This is a starter project that uses Vite to bundle a React app and Express to serve it in production.
 Express is used in development to serve an API server.